When life gives you lemons… make almond lemon curd.

 Aside from spreading lemon curd on toasts of baguette in the morning, or on English muffins, crumpets, and scones (a regional affinity thing), I like to spread it in the middle of a horizontally split yogurt cake, make sandwich cookies, or fill twee little tarts.
 I should probably note here that I am one of those people who drink lemon juice straight from the juicer, without water or sugar, so it is safe to say I like a tart lemon curd — if you prefer a milder one, use a bit less lemon juice, or a bit more sugar.

-- 3 really big organic lemons (or 5 smaller ones), scrubbed, at room temperature
+- 3 large organic lemons (or 5 smaller ones), scrubbed, at room temperature

 - 200g (1 cup) sugar

-Toast the ground almonds in a large dry skillet until lightly golden and fragrant.
+- Toast the almond flour in a large dry skillet until lightly golden and fragrant.

-Choose a large, non-reactive, and heatproof mixing-bowl among your kitchen cabinet possessions.
-Fill a medium saucepan with a bit of water (say 5 centimeters or 2 inches), making sure that when you set the bowl over the pan, the bottom doesn’t touch the water.
-Set the pan over medium heat, and bring the water to a simmer.
+- Choose a large, non-reactive, and heatproof mixing bowl among your kitchen cabinet possessions.
+Set the bowl over a medium saucepan and pour water into the saucepan so that the bottom of the bowl doesn't touch the water.
+Remove the bowl, place the pan over medium heat, and bring the water to a low simmer.

-[Variations that tempt me for next time: using unsweetened coconut flakes in place of ground almonds, adding dark chocolate to the mixture as it cooks to make a ganache lemon curd, or blending in cacao nibs once the curd has cooled and thickened a bit.]
+Suggested variations: use unsweetened coconut flakes in place of ground almonds, add dark chocolate to the mixture as it cooks to make a ganache lemon curd, or blend in cacao nibs once the curd has cooled and thickened a bit.